J-Douglas/DataScienceClubWorkshops/Recommender Systems Workshop/README.md

 ## YouTube

-The workshop will be uploaded to the UWaterloo Data Science Club soon.
+The workshop was recorded and uploaded to YouTube!
+You can watch the video [here](https://www.youtube.com/watch?v=5S_m_46ILco&ab_channel=UWaterlooDataScience).